Ph.D., Department of Pharmacology

 Our work centers on questions concerning the molecular nature of drug efficacy and the mechanisms by which the efficacy of drugs can be regulated.
 Our current projects include studies on the regulation of opioid receptor agonist efficacy in primary sensory neurons, determination of the role of opioid receptor heteromers in peripheral mechanisms of analgesia and measurement of functional selectivity profiles of kappa opioid receptor ligands.

 Originally thought to function only as receptor monomers, it is now known that G protein coupled receptors (GPCRs) also function as homo- and heterodimeric complexes (between different receptor subtypes) and perhaps even as higher order oligomers.
-GPCR heteromers have unique properties that make them attractive targets for pharmacotherapy.
-Among these are their limited cellular/tissue distribution (thereby improving drug selectivity) and allosteric interactions that occur between the receptor protomers that may be exploited to regulate function.
+Receptor heteromers are attractive targets for pharmacotherapy as allosteric interactions that can occur between protomers of a given heteromer may be exploited to regulate drug efficacy.
 Currently we study the function of opioid receptor heteromers in peripheral sensory neurons in culture and in rat behavioral models of peripheral nociception with the ultimate goal of identifying new pharmacological targets for improved pain therapy.